Skip to main content

 Module description

+Medical images can capture the fragility and vulnerability of the human body, but also its beauty and intricacy.
+From the beginning, the anatomist’s art served far more than medical ends: held up as a mirror of the divine (and later, as a mirror of society), medical representations of the body have answered to the exhortation to ‘know thyself’.
 During the nineteenth century, the realistic representation of pathology gradually displaced the idealised - and often exquisitely crafted - anatomical models, drawings and engravings that had been made since the Renaissance.
 Modern artists as diverse as Edgar Degas, Egon Schiele, Otto Dix and Francis Bacon explored the poetic potential of these pathological or otherwise ‘deviant’ bodies.
-More recently, medical themes and images have reappeared in the performance and ‘abject art’ of the 1980s and 90s (Orlan being the iconic example) and, closer to home, in the work of many of the YBAs including Christine Borland, John Isaacs, Marc Quinn and Damien Hirst.
+In the late twentieth century, medical themes and images reappeared in body and ‘abject’ art (Orlan’s surgical performances being an iconic example) and in the work of the Young British Artists Christine Borland, John Isaacs, Marc Quinn and Damien Hirst.